asmov/else/README.md

 - Server and service-hosting applications,
 - and Multimedia files (images, videos, sounds, music, documents).

-Standalone end-user applications, client applications, and tools are licensed under the terms of the [GNU Public License 3.0](https://www.gnu.org/licenses/) (GPL-3) license.
+Standalone end-user applications and tools are licensed under the terms of the [GNU Public License 3.0](https://www.gnu.org/licenses/) (GPL-3) license.

 Libraries are licensed under the terms of the [GNU Public License 3.0](https://www.gnu.org/licenses/) (GPL-3) license.